boostorg/hana/README.md

 # Boost.Hana
 > An experimental C++1y metaprogramming library

+This library is an attempt to merge Boost.Fusion and the Boost.MPL into a single metaprogramming library.

 ## Disclaimers
 This is not an official Boost library and there is no guarantee whatsoever that it will be proposed.